hwdegroot/hwdegroot.github.io/site/content/posts/add-search-functionality-to-your-hugo-static-site/index.md

 Note that the javascript file is already included here.
 I will come back to that in the next paragraph

-It will need some styling, so the styling can be found [here](https://gitlab.com/hwdegroot/forsure.dev/blob/master/site/assets/css/_search.scss).
+It will need some styling.
+Take a peek [here](https://gitlab.com/hwdegroot/forsure.dev/blob/master/site/assets/css/_search.scss).

 Additionally, if you put the styling in a `scss` file, make sure to load it.
-The template I am using allows you to create a `_extra.scss` file in the `assets/css` directory. so, I just created a `_search.scss` file, in the assets directory, and include it in the [`_extra.scss`](https://gitlab.com/hwdegroot/forsure.dev/blob/master/site/assets/css/_extra.scss) like so
+The [template](https://themes.gohugo.io/hugo-book/) I am using,  allows injection of css via an  `_extra.scss` file in the `assets/css` directory.
+So I just created a `_search.scss` file in the assets directory, and included it in the [`_extra.scss`](https://gitlab.com/hwdegroot/forsure.dev/blob/master/site/assets/css/_extra.scss) like so

 ```scss